 Here you will find an archive of Stetson Today articles about University environmental efforts.
 An environmental newsletter is also sent out approximately every month to the Stetson community by email, summarizing upcoming environmental events as well as current topics discussed by the Stetson Environmental Working Group (composed of faculty and staff members as well student representatives for SGA, leaders of environmental clubs, and the Environmental Sustainability Fellows).

 The Environmental Sustainability Fellows work with a faculty mentor to develop a more cognizant and purposeful Stetson community focused on social, economic and environmental practices.
 They foster a culture of environmentalism through education and direct involvement with our campus and the greater community.
 This page displays the projects they have been working on as well as the students themselves.

-The Environmental Sustainability Fellow Scholarship is open to high school students for the upcoming school year, and students from all majors and cultural backgrounds are welcome to apply.
+The Environmental Sustainability Fellowship is open to high school students for the upcoming school year, and students from all majors and cultural backgrounds are welcome to apply.

 The Gillespie Museum has been a center for earth and environmental science education on campus and in the community for six decades.
 It houses a historic mineral collection, with nearly a thousand of its 15,000 specimens on display in changing exhibits.
 Updates and information are also posted on Facebook.
 The Gillespie website includes general information as well as exhibits, events, Science Cafes, the Seed Library, the Pollinator Project and the Volusia Sandhill Ecosystem.